Cats are great at communicating with us.

 They may even be happy to see you!

-Alternatively, your cat could do this just before you give them food or they play with a toy.
+Alternatively, your cat could do this just before you give them food, or they could play with a toy.

-Essentially, this body language symbolizes a cherry and welcoming disposition.
+Essentially, this body language symbolizes a cherry and a welcoming disposition.

 This is the perfect time to cuddle up to your cat.